mathematiger/Hands_on_GraphXAI/README.md

 ## 4. Challenge: Explore Class Expressions to find graphs of high fidelity for a heterogeneous BAShapes (Houses) Dataset

-Caution: Here you need to activate a new virtual environment, called `hothetero` in the VM.
+Caution: Here you need to activate a new virtual environment, called `hot2` in the VM.

 To start, run `run_ce_expl.sh`, which links to the code on 'ce_gain.py'.